septadev/SEPTA-Android/README.md

 ## Project Setup

+### SQLite Database Preparation

+1. Rename the id field of your table to “_id”.
+It can be easily done by clicking the Modify Table button, and then choosing the necessary table and field names.

+2. Add the android_metadata table.
+To do that, open the Execute SQL tab and paste this simple code into the SQL string field:

+    CREATE TABLE android_metadata (locale TEXT);

+    INSERT INTO android_metadata VALUES ('en_US');

+3. Compress the SQLite database file and put it into the "assets" directory for the app.

 ### App Signing Set-up
 1. In your user local home directory, create a file named <code>gradle.properties</code> in the <code>.gradle</code> directory.
 This file is read by Android Studio upon startup